 Limestone is a beautiful flooring and comes in a variety of colours and finishes.
 This floor was a grey limestone that had been laid a number of years ago.

-Over the years the floor had gradually lost its original finish and there were a number of issues that the homeowner was concerned about.
+Over the years this Limestone floor hin Newcastle-under-Lyme, Staffordshire, had gradually lost its original finish and there were a number of issues that the homeowner was concerned about.

 They were concerned that:

 • the floor had started to lose its finish and look dull and patchy in places

 • there were spots and etch marks around the worktops

 • there was pronounced lippage – up to 3mm in places

 • there were areas where the grout was coming away